FMIA Week 8: On the Role a Rolex Played In Keeping the Rams Perfect

-LOS ANGELES — When you’re undefeated, you’re going to need some luck along the way.
-The Rams’ luck Sunday was Ty Montgomery, two yards deep in the end zone, choosing to run the ball out instead of giving the ball to one of the best quarterbacks ever to play at his 25 with two minutes left, needing just a field goal to win.
+LOS ANGELES — When you’re undefeated, you need some luck along the way.
+The Rams’ luck Sunday was Ty Montgomery, two yards deep in the end zone, choosing to run the ball out—instead of giving the ball to one of the best quarterbacks ever at his 25 with two minutes left, needing just a field goal to win.
 Montgomery fumbled.
 Rams recovered.
 Wisconsin threw a brick through its collective TV set.
 Game over.

 But that’s too simple.
 This game was actually a vivid illustration why the Rams, at 8-0, sit atop the NFL mountain approaching the midpoint of the NFL’s 99th season.
 They will have contenders to the throne, contenders from New England and Kansas City and rising New Orleans (8-0 Rams at 6-1 Saints, next Sunday, 4:25 p.m.
 ET), and maybe even from Minnesota, Carolina, Washington or down the street; the Chargers seem pesky.
 It’s a good illustration because of Todd Gurley, the friendly guy with the long dreads and skinny wire-framed glasses, who does everything right and fits in on a team with a smart young coach and unassuming young quarterback and a team that plays complementary football.